jessica-woodgate/desk23/Documentation/2. System Implementation/README.md

 ## e.
-Additional elements and components e.g. authentification.
-Tell us about any other aspects not covered above!
+Additional elements and components.
 *Stanni*

 ## f.
-Deployment details (including Docker), include how you have been achieving continuous integration and deployment.
+Deployment details (including Docker), how we have been achieving continuous integration and deployment.
 ### Docker
 In order to allow for our application to be easily developed and shipped across platforms, we decided to use [Docker](https://www.docker.com/why-docker).
 This allowed us to package and run our application in a loosly isolated environment called a [container](https://www.docker.com/resources/what-container).
 The containers are lightweight and contain everything needed to run the application - you don't need to rely on what's currently installed in the host.
 This means it is easy to share containers while you work, streamlining the development lifecycle by allowing developers to work in standardized environments; facilitating the continuous integration and continuous deployment (CI/CD) workflow.